 Hank C. Jenkins-Smith

 Hank Jenkins-Smith earned his PhD in political science and public policy from the University of Rochester (1985).
 He has been employed as a policy analyst in the DOE Office of Policy Analysis (1982-83), and previously served on the faculty of Southern Methodist University, the University of New Mexico, and Texas A&M University.
-He is currently a member of the faculty in the Center for Applied Social Research at the University of Oklahoma, and serves as the Associate Director of the Center for Risk, Crisis & Resilience.
+He is currently a member of the faculty in the Center for Applied Social Research at the University of Oklahoma, and serves as the Co-Director of the Center for Risk and Crisis Management and the Center for Energy, Security and Society.
 Professor Jenkins-Smith has published books, articles and reports on public policy processes, risk perception, national security, and energy and environmental policy.
 He has served on National Research Council Committees focused on policies to transport spent nuclear fuel and dispose of chemical weapons, and he currently serves as an elected member of the National Council on Radiation Protection and Measurement.
-Last year he gave several presentations to the Blue Ribbon Commission on America's Nuclear Future to assist in the Commission's deliberations on public acceptance of new initiatives in nuclear facility siting.
+In 2012, he gave several presentations to the Blue Ribbon Commission on America's Nuclear Future to assist in the Commission's deliberations on public acceptance of new initiatives in nuclear facility siting.

-Kerry G. Herron is a research scientist with the University of Oklahoma's Center for Applied Social Research and the OU Center for Risk, Crisis & Resilience.
+Kerry G. Herron is a research scientist with the University of Oklahoma's Center for Applied Social Research, the OU Center for Risk and Crisis Management, and the Center for Energy, Security, and Society.
 He is an adjunct member of the Graduate Faculty at Texas A&M University and the Political Science Department at the University of New Mexico.
 His primary research interests include national security, energy security, and environmental security, with special focus on public opinion research of the nuclear dimensions of security and the challenges of terrorism.
 He has extensive experience in advanced survey research methodologies, including design, application, and analyses of national and international surveys of mass and elite publics.
 Since 1993, he has been a principal researcher on the most extensive longitudinal study of American views on the nuclear dimensions of security ever conducted.
 Kerry also studies relationships between freedom and security, and is especially interested in how normative beliefs and expectations about liberty and security evolve during and after periods of peace, war, and national crises.

 Kerry is the author/coauthor of numerous published technical reports, academic articles, and the book titled Critical Masses and Critical Choices: Evolving Public Opinion on Nuclear Weapons, Terrorism, and Security (2006).
 He retired from the United States Air Force in 1990 as at the rank of Colonel.
 He is a Command Pilot with extensive experience in fighter operations, including combat in Southeast Asia.
 He is a distinguished graduate of the Air Command Staff College and the Air War College, and he received his Ph.D. in political science from the University of New Mexico in 1994.